temporalio/documentation/docs/node/hello-world.md

 In this tutorial we'll go over the different components that make up a Temporal project.
 To set it up see the [getting started](./getting-started) instuctions.

-The SDK steers developers to write their Workflows and activities in TypeScript but vanilla JS is also supported.
+The SDK steers developers to write their Workflows and Activities in TypeScript but vanilla JS is also supported.
 All examples in the documentation are written in TypeScript.

 ### Activities